ParthMiyani/pnyx-app/deliverables/D1/planning.md

 #### Q10: What are the rules regarding how your team works?

 **Communications:**
- * What is the expected frequency?
-What methods/channels will be used?
- * If you have a partner project, what is your process for communicating with your partner?

-**Collaboration: (Share your responses to Q8 & Q9 from A1)**
- * How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?
- * How will you address the issue if one person doesn't contribute or is not responsive?

-**Communications:**
 * Meet team members at least once a week through Discord calls, but will be communicating through Discord text messages consistently (almost every day).
 * Meet PNYX partners at least once a week through Zoom calls (tentatively every Friday), other communication through emails.